What Ski Boot Size Do You Need?

 Most people walk into a ski shop thinking they know their shoe size.

-Your shoe size is not a precise measurement of your foot.
-It is usually a rough memory of what happens to feel comfortable across a mixture of trainers, work shoes, running shoes, casual shoes and whatever you bought online because the colour looked nice and the return policy was tolerable.
+Your shoe size is usually just a memory of what felt comfortable in trainers, work shoes, running shoes or whatever you bought online because the colour was nice and the returns were free.

 That is not science.